itom-project/plugins/CommonVisionBlox/docs/commonVisionBlox.rst

 * itom setup 3.2.1: This plugin has been compiled using the common vision blox 13.01.006
 * itom setup 4.0.0: This plugin has been compiled using the common vision blox 13.01.006
 * itom setup 4.1.0: This plugin has been compiled using the common vision blox 13.01.006
+* itom setup 4.2.0: This plugin has been compiled using the common vision blox 13.01.006
 * itom setup 4.3.0: This plugin has been compiled using the common vision blox 14.00.010